2015 CSA Information

 You will also be able to visit the farm during our CSA Open House and Tour day in MAY so you can see the farm and meet our farm team.
 We will also hold volunteer days (mostly in the early part of the season) so you can help us with some field work and harvesting, and experience firsthand what goes into getting the vegetables from the field to your table.
 This year you will receive a weekly CSA Newsletter telling you what is in your share, how to store and easily prepare your veggies, plus up to date news and photos from the farm.

 Excluding any major inclement weather issues, Sang Lee Farms pledges to provide its members with a weekly supply of delicious Certified Organic "Fresh-Lee-Cut" vegetables.
 Our members will receive fresh picked produce, harvested at the peak of ripeness, when flavor and nutrition are at its very best.

 The CSA Program runs for 25 weeks, beginning the week of June 2nd & 3rd going to the week of November 17th & 18th.

 Additional CSA Programs

 Once you are a Vegetable Share Member you may join our other CSA programs.
-For 2014 we have joined with other local farmers to bring you additional products.
-These include a Fruit Share & Cheese Share.
+For 2015 we have joined with other local farmers to bring you additional products.
+These include a fruit and a cheese share.